jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/util_module.rst

 The typical chain of events that completes the shutdown sequence is as follows:

 1. A module detects an irrecoverable error and sends an event carrying the associated error code.
 This event name is typically the module name suffixed with ``EVT_ERROR``.
-For example, :c:enum:`CLOUD_EVT_ERROR`.
+For example, :c:enum:`CLOUD_MSG_ERROR`.
 #.
 The utility module receives the error event and starts a reboot timer that times out after the duration specified by the :ref:`CONFIG_REBOOT_TIMEOUT <CONFIG_REBOOT_TIMEOUT>` option.
 When this timer expires, the application reboots in any case.
 #.
-The utility module sends out a shutdown request, :c:enum:`UTIL_EVT_SHUTDOWN_REQUEST`, that is handled individually by each module in the system that supports shutdown.
+The utility module sends out a shutdown request, :c:enum:`UTIL_MSG_SHUTDOWN_REQUEST`, that is handled individually by each module in the system that supports shutdown.
 #.
 When each module has handled the shutdown request, it acknowledges the shutdown by sending an event suffixed with ``EVT_SHUTDOWN_READY``.
-For example, :c:enum:`CLOUD_EVT_SHUTDOWN_READY`.
+For example, :c:enum:`CLOUD_MSG_SHUTDOWN_READY`.
 #.
 When the utility module receives a shutdown acknowledgment, for each incoming shutdown acknowledgment, the aforementioned list in the :ref:`api_modules_common` is checked using :c:func:`modules_shutdown_register`.
 When all the modules in the list have acknowledged the request, the utility module reboots the application at a much earlier point than the time set initially by the reboot timer.

 Watchdog